twotwentyseven/handbook/our-rituals.md

 ## End of Week Wrap-ups

 At the end of each week, we'll have a call or meet in person to celebrate the wins from the week.
-It's a time to recognise the good things and at least once a month, Eric will update on the new business pipeline so everyone has some awareness of who we're talking with and what's on the horizon.
+It's a time to recognise the good things and at least once a month, Poppy will update on the new business pipeline so everyone has some awareness of who we're talking with and what's on the horizon.

 ## Compliments and Thank Yous